Dash-Industry-Forum/codem-isoboxer/README.md

     var parsedFile = ISOBoxer.parseBuffer(arrayBuffer); // Parse the file
     var mdat       = parsedFile.fetch('mdat');          // Get the first 'mdat' box var text       = ISOBoxer.Utils.dataViewToString(mdat.data); // Convert the data into a string (e.g. captions)

-For traversing the box structure you can use the `_parent` property.
-It returns exactly what you expect: the parent of the current box.
-The opposite is the `boxes` property (only available on container boxes such as `moov`), which gives you its children.

 ### NodeJS